radiylon/rad-discord-gpt-starter/README.md

   OPENAI_API_KEY - OpenAI API Key
 ```

+If you have an OpenAI account setup, you can get your organization ID [here](https://platform.openai.com/account/org-settings) and API key [here](https://platform.openai.com/account/api-keys).

 In the next steps, we'll create a bot via the Discord Developer Portal to get our `DISCORD_TOKEN`.

 ### 2. Create a Discord account [here](https://discord.com/register)